arXiv/arxiv-docs/source/help/policies/privacy_policy.md

 For questions about arXiv privacy policies or technical support please contact: help@arxiv.org

-If you have general questions about Cornell University privacy practices, please contact: privacy@cornell.edu or visit https://privacy.cornell.edu.
+If you have general questions about Cornell University privacy practices, please visit [https://privacy.cornell.edu](https://privacy.cornell.edu).